- State & Regional Water Boards

 - 2007-present database Search for certified reports submitted by sewage collection agencies under Order No. 2006-0003-DWQ and Order No. R9-2007-0005.

-- Executive Officer's Reports - From January 2003 to May 2007, a monthly narrative and tabular summary of sanitary sewer overflow statistics are contained in each monthly EO Report.
-Starting in July 2007, the format has changed to a bimonthly narrative and tabular summary that will be in every other monthly EO Report.
-Statistics are based on preliminary data obtained from 24-hour and 5-day reports required under Order No. 96-04 and the reports submitted to the California Integrated Water Quality System (CIWQS) and required under Order No. 2006-0003-DWQ and Order No. R9-2007-0005.
+- Executive Officer's Reports - Narrative and tabular summaries of sanitary sewer overflow statistics are contained in the EO Reports.
+Statistics are based on preliminary data obtained from 24-hour and 5-day reports required under Order No. 96-04 and the reports submitted to the California Integrated Water Quality System (CIWQS) and required under Order No. 2006-0003-DWQ, Order No. 2013-0058-EXEC and Order No. R9-2007-0005.

 - Annual Statistics - Annual summaries of data submitted by sewage collection agencies pursuant to Order 96-04.